-Larceny is what most people think of as common theft - the taking of someone else's property without the use of force.
-The Model Penal Code and the laws of several states place larceny and certain other property crimes under the general category of theft.
-However, there are some states that retain the traditional common-law distinctions in which larceny is its own crime, separate from other property crimes like embezzlement or robbery.
+Larceny is what most people think of as common theft.
+Common theft is the taking of someone else's property without the use of force.
+The Model Penal Code and the laws of several states place larceny and certain other property crimes under the general category of theft crimes.
+However, some states retain traditional common-law distinctions in which larceny is its own crime, separate from other property crimes like embezzlement or robbery.

 Definition of Larceny: Elements of the Crime